Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

     - [Maven Plugin for Azure Spring Cloud](https://github.com/microsoft/azure-maven-plugins/wiki/Azure-Spring-Cloud)
     - [Maven Plugin for Azure Functions](https://github.com/microsoft/azure-maven-plugins/wiki/Azure-Functions)

-## Create a resource group for the pet supplies demo
+## Create a resource group for the Pet supplies demo

-We need a resource group to hold our Azure resources for this demo.
-Before creating your resource group, determine the location you'll use.
-If you're uncertain of which locations are available, run the following command:
+We need a resource group to store Azure resources for this demo.
+Before you create your resource group, determine the location you'll use.
+If you're not sure which locations are available, run the following command:

 ```azurecli
 az account list-locations -o table